GeorgyMakarov/neuralnet_test/readme.md

  - `threshold`              a size of an error when *NN* stops learning
  - `stepmax`                a length of training session
  - `startweights`           a vector with starting values for the weights

+`Neuralnet` by default uses `rprop+` algorithm for backpropagation.
+This algorithm's tuning parameters are learning rate limit and learning rate factor.
+Perform full grid search to setup learning rate parameters.
+Here the recommendation is to not use too high min learning rate limit, as this might stop model training.

 ### Adaptive resampling